 Skiing and Snowboarding with the Family

-Let’s talk about what you can expect from Angel Fire Resort in New Mexico once you get to the base of the mountain.
+So what can you and your family expect from Angel Fire Resort when you arrive?
 This resort is a bit smaller, which means you’re able to keep up with the family and your group much easier.
 However, this is a very popular ski resort for families so during peak times (the holidays and spring break) it’s crowded with lots of people.
 Also, kids 6 and under ski free so you’ll see lots of kids on the mountain!

-Let’s talk about skiing with kids and what options you have as a parent.
+If you’re skiing with kids, you’re probably wondering what options you have so that you both enjoy the experience.
 The bunny slope is a great place to take kids and beginners, especially if you’re not ready for the mountain yet.
 There were even some parents who rode the lift up to the bunny slope and just walked down since they were uncomfortable trying to teach their kids to ski while skiing themselves.
 Just be aware that you will still need a lift ticket anytime you plan to ride a lift even if you’re just helping your kids.

 The Parenting Pass